groue/CombineTraits/README.md

 **In both cases, the compiler did not help us writing code that is guaranteed to be correct.**

-That's what this library is about: safe construction and subscription to publishers that conform to specific **traits**:
+This library provides safe construction and subscription to publishers that conform to specific traits.

 - **Single** publishers are guaranteed to publish exactly one element, or an error.